postmanlabs/labs-docs/v6/pro/integrations/webhooks.md

 And you’re done!
 Your integration has been set up successfully.
 Now, whenever a monitor would run, results would be posted to the webhook.

 ##### **Monitor Run Results**

+The following is a schema for Monitor Run Results:

 ```
 {